jfpoilpret/vscode-fastarduino/README.md

 When a Target has been defined, FastArduino extension dynamically adds the following tasks to the Workspace Folder:

-- **FastArduino: Build** builds the current project into a binary ready for upload; this may also generate an EEPROM file that can be further uploaded by the task "FastArduino: EEPROM"
+- **FastArduino: Build** builds the current project into a binary ready for upload; this may also generate an EEPROM file that can be further uploaded by the task "FastArduino: Program EEPROM"
 - **FastArduino: Clean** cleans all object and binary files created by a previous build
-- **FastArduino: Flash** uploads (and builds if needed) the application code from the current project to the specified target
+- **FastArduino: Upload Flash** uploads (and builds if needed) the application code from the current project to the specified target
-- **FastArduino: EEPROM** uploads (and builds if needed) the EEPROM values (extracted from source code) to the specified target; this task may not be available to all targets
+- **FastArduino: Program EEPROM** uploads (and builds if needed) the EEPROM values (extracted from source code) to the specified target; this task may not be available to all targets
-- **FastArduino: Fuses** reprograms fuses of the specified target; fuses values must be defined in the project settings (see below)
+- **FastArduino: Program Fuses** reprograms fuses of the specified target; fuses values must be defined in the project settings (see below)

 ![RunTasks](images/vscode-fastarduino-build-upload.gif)

+FastArduino extension also adds one task to the Workspace Folder, independently of any target selected:

+- **FastArduino: Clean All Targets** cleans all object and binary files created by a previous build, for all targets

-As explained further below, FastArduino extension also allows you to substitute target information in some VSCode properties file, based on a kinf of template mechanism.
+As explained further below, FastArduino extension also allows you to substitute target information in some VSCode properties files, based on a kind of template mechanism.
 The following files are targets of this mechanism:

 - `.vscode/c_cpp_properties.json` (generated from a `.vscode/c_cpp_properties_source.json` template file)
 - `.vscode/tasks.json` (generated from a `.vscode/tasks_source.json` template file)